David-Durst/aetherlingHaskellIR/src/lib/SimulatorLib/README.md

 # 1. How to Use the Simulator

-`simulateHighLevel` (imported from STSimulate) is the function to call for the simulator; all other functions defined are internal functions.
+`simulateHighLevel` (imported from `Simulator.Simulator`) is the function to call for the simulator; all other functions defined are internal functions.
 This function takes three arguments:

 1. the `Op` instance to simulate
 2. simulated input port values